dseguy/clearPHP/rules/commented-fallthrough.md

 case in switch structures may be finalized using the `break` keyword.

 They may also continue in the next case, by letting the execution continue without `break`.
 This way, two case are merged in one.
-This is called fallthough.
+This is called fallthrough.

 Fallthrough is usually rare.
 In the event they occur, most of them will be empty fallthrough, which are actually several case with the same name.

-Fallthough are OK but needs to be commented so as to highlight their usage.
+Fallthrough are OK but needs to be commented so as to highlight their usage.

 ## Rule Details